safinahmed/TabsManager/readme.md

 #Tabs Manager

-Sunday project to create a Chrome Extension that would use jQuery and Bootstrap v3

-I decided to create an extension that allowed me to manage all my opened tabs in the different Chrome Windows.
-So I could click and drag the tabs to move them between existing windows and also create new windows.

-This project also uses the [HTML5 Sortable](http://farhadi.ir/projects/html5sortable/) component for the dragging and dropping of tabs
+Code for a Chrome Extension that allows you to manage your open windows and all the tabs in them You can drag and drop to move tabs in to other windows Export all tabs in a window into Bookmarks and send it to someone

-Future work is to enable closing of tabs, and saving tabs in store for future use
+Future work is to enable closing of tabs, and saving tabs in store for later use

+This extension can be found in the Google Play Store [here](https://chrome.google.com/webstore/detail/tabs-manager/dcphilgoafamnonmalgdhkkffmobnaco)